junior-devleague/GNU-Linux-and-Python/src/morea/1_Course_Introduction/reading-ubuntu.md

 `apt autoremove` | removes dependency packages that are no longer needed `apt update` | makes your source list up-to-date
-`apt upgrade` | upgrades all installed packages to the latest version `apt dist-upgrade` | the same as above, except using "smart conflict resolution" to prioritize mroe important packages in the case of a dependency conflict
+`apt upgrade` | upgrades all installed packages to the latest version `apt dist-upgrade` | the same as above, but it prioritizes more important packages in the case of a dependency conflict

 <br>

 When installing a package, `apt search` it first to read the description and make sure it's the correct package name.

+When uninstalling a package, skim the list of dependency packages to make sure nothing vital will be removed as well.

 When you want to update your system and packages, it's recommended to execute the command `sudo apt update && sudo apt dist-upgrade`